UKCloud/documentation/articles/azure/azs-faq.md

 Access to the UKCloud for Microsoft Azure portal is available via the UKCloud Portal.
 You'll be provided with login details once your account is provisioned.

+### Which ports need to be open to access my UKCloud for Microsoft Azure solution?

+The UKCloud for Microsoft Azure portal requires port 80 (HTTP) and port 443 (HTTPS) to be open.

 ### How do I access my solutions via government networks?

 UKCloud for Microsoft Azure will be available on the internet, HSCN, Janet, RLI and PSN networks.
 Initial access will be from the appropriate UKCloud Portal.